Navigation: Jump to content areas:

 Why you are more than welcome to finish that last minute shopping:

 Central Florida is happy to even be in the St. Petersburg after a one year absence.
-This will be Rutgers fifth Img00025-20091126-2107_mediumconsecutive bowl game as they look to take their fourth consecutive win, facing the Knights for the first time.
+This will be Rutgers fifth consecutive bowl game as they look to take their fourth consecutive win, facing the Knights for the first time.
 Rutgers will be pushing for a nine-win season, but this task will not come easy.
 UCF is a good football team.
 The Knights have a terrific run defense, an aggressive defensive front, and can execute play in the backfield.
 Coach George O'Leary's pass defense needs some work, so expect Rutgers QB Tom Savage to have a solid day.
 Knights QB Brett Hodges looks to finish his senior year with a solid performance, after throwing for 705 yards, five touchdowns and four interceptions in his final three games.
 I doubt this one will be a high scoring game, with UCF going 0-2 against BCS teams this year, and Savage having an inconsistent season.
 Although this is virtually a home game for UCF, I have to go with Rutgers on this one ...
 24-21.

 Hawaii Bowl: